qianyunw/academic-kickstart/content/authors/admin/_index.md

 Currently, I am a research student at Human motion Research Group at ICT, CAS advised by Prof. Shihong Xia.

-Before that, I interned in , supervised by Dr. Chengzhu Yu.
+Before that, I interned in , supervised by Dr. Chengzhu Yu[text](https://sites.google.com/site/chengzhuyu0/home).
 I conducted my undergraduate thesis in at Beijing Normal University, under the supervision of Prof. Rongfang Bie.
 I also have serveral , including projects in BNU ,under the supervision of Prof. Zhongjun Zhang.

 Here is my resume.
 Please feel free to contact me.